Marx-wrld/Method-Overload/README.md

-# Method overload in Java
+# Method overloading in Java
-Beginners guide for method overload in Java
+Beginners guide for method overload in Java.

+#### If a class has multiple methods having same name but different parameters, it is known as Method Overloading.